canonn-science/EDMC-Canonn/README.md

 We save code data to our database.

-We provide excel sheets with much of the data held in the CAPI
+We provide google sheets with much of the data held in the CAPI

 * [Surface Biology](https://canonn.fyi/biosheet)
 * [Guardian](https://canonn.fyi/guardiansheet)
 * [Lagrange Clouds](https://canonn.fyi/cloudsheet)
 * [Thargoid](https://canonn.fyi/thargoidsheet)

+We also provide a csv for each of the codex entries showing which systems they are found in.
+Please seee the documentation for [Dumpr](https://github.com/canonn-science/Dumpr/blob/main/README.md) for links.

 All Codex data some FSS Events and SAA Signals are stored in a cloud mysql database and used for showing code icons.
 This data can be accessed through data dumps in compressed json format.